-The Medical Skills Course in years 1 and 2 lays the foundation for the acquisition of the core clinical skills needed to meet institutional objectives.
-Students are evaluated by trained standardized patients according to criteria specified in an on-line check list.
-In addition, at the end of each unit associated with the SPM course, Medical Skills conducts a 5 station OSCE.
+The Medical Skills Course in years 1 and 2 lays the foundation for the acquisition of the core clinical skills needed to meet institutional learning objectives in this domain.
+Students are evaluated by trained standardized patients on their performance of the medical history and the execution of physical examination maneuvers according to the criteria specified in an on-line check list.
+In addition, at the end of each unit associated with the SPM course, a 5 station OSCE is conducted.
 Students are expected to achieve a minimum of 75% of the items on the OSCE check-list to pass the medical skills course.
 Students who do not meet this minimal standard are required to participate in individualized remediation training sessions.
-At the end of year 2, there will be a comprehensive, multiple stations OSCE to assess the acquisition of skills across the curriculum.
-Students will be required to "pass" the end of the year 2 OSCE to be certified for advancement into year 3.
-Students remediate by demonstrating acquisition of deficient skills.
+At the end of year 2, there will be a comprehensive, multiple stations OSCE designed to assess the acquisition of skills across the curriculum.
+Students will be required to "pass" the end of the year 2 OSCE in order to be certified for advancement into year 3.
+Students will be required to remediate by demonstrating acquisition of deficient skills.

 In years 3-4, students will be observed taking histories and performing physical examinations by their ward attending or clerkship directors.
 Each of the clerkship blocks will also employ an OSCE type examination as a means of assessing student clinical skills.
 Finally, all students will be required to take a multi-station OSCE at the end of the third year to assess core clinical skills.
 Students will be required to remediate any deficiencies noted in this assessment by demonstrating acquisition of deficient skills.
 Faculty resources are adequate to meet the needs of our first student cohorts.
-As class size expands to 100 students per year, it may be more challenging to identify the numbers of faculty needed to observe and evaluate clinical skills.
-A major priority of the strategic planning process that is now underway is to devise strategies for ensuring that adequate faculty resources are available to teach and assess student clinical skills.
+As class size expands to 100 students per class, it may be more challenging to identify the numbers of faculty needed to observe and evaluate clinical skills.
+Ensuring adequate faculty resources is a major priority of strategic planning now underway and is also a major priority of an ad hoc task force on "educational value units" formed by the dean to identify ways that the institution can deal effectively with competing demands and mitigate perceived disincentives for clinical faculty to participate actively in medical student education.